Analysis | Republican officials have followed Trump along his dangerous and destructive path

 None of the support Republicans have shown for Trump’s efforts to change the election results has anything to do with the conservative principles upon which the party has long stood, including the doctrine of federalism and states’ rights.
 Nor have the members of Congress exercised their responsibilities as members of a separate branch of government from the executive.
 This was more about cynical politics and blind loyalty.

-Most legal experts predicted that the Texas suit would not prevail at the Supreme Court; that it would be dismissed with minimal comment.
+Most legal experts predicted that the Texas suit would not prevail at the Supreme Court, that it would be dismissed with minimal comment.
 What then explains what the House members, including Minority Leader Kevin McCarthy (R-Calif.) and Minority Whip Steve Scalise (R-La.), did in siding with the Texas attorney general and what do they say now?

 Will they and the others suddenly say “never mind” and that Biden won fairly?
 Or will they continue to argue that the election was flawed and question whether Biden really won?

-Some will attempt to scramble back to safer ground, hoping they can have it both says.
+Some will attempt to scramble back to safer ground, hoping they can have it both ways.
 But each step by the president and his followers entrapped Republican elected officials — and degraded them and their party.

-With the Supreme Court’s decision, the president’s legal maneuverings has hit a dead end.
+With the Supreme Court’s decision, the president’s legal maneuverings have hit a dead end.
 As Sen. Ben Sasse (R-Neb.) offered: The high court “closed the book on the nonsense.”

-The court, with a 6-3 conservative majority that included three Trump nominees, refused to buckle.
+The court, with a 6-to-3 conservative majority that included three Trump nominees, refused to buckle.

-Trump, for his part, remains defiant, tweeting on Saturday morning, “WE HAVE JUST BEGUN TO FIGHT!!!
+Trump, for his part, remains defiant, tweeting on Saturday morning, “WE HAVE JUST BEGUN TO FIGHT!!!”
 But the calendar is moving against him.

 On Monday, the presidential electors will gather in all 50 states and the District to cast their votes.
 They will then count the votes and prepare certificates that will be sent to the president of the Senate and others in Congress.

 On Jan.
 6, members of Congress will meet in joint session, with Vice President Pence presiding, to open the certificates, count the votes and declare the results.
 If there are challenges to any state’s results, the process of counting will be halted for the House and Senate to debate and vote on the challenge.
-Both houses must accept the challenge for that state’s votes to be disqualified.
+Both houses must accept the challenge for a state’s votes to be disqualified.

 Republicans may hope that the electors on Monday will finally quiet the president, but there is nothing in Trump’s behavior to suggest that he will ever accept the results.
 He will continue to try to make his false claims for his own aggrandizement and to undermine Biden’s presidency.
 By joining him, Republican elected officials contribute to the damage Trump is doing to democracy and to the credibility of themselves and the party they represent.